jacksonlevine/PierresBakery.Solution/README.md

 ## An interactive bakery with discounted treats!

 Console app in C# that uses a command system to inform the user of available goods and prices, as well as allow the user to add goods to their cart.
+Customer may also file a complaint and receive store credit in return.

+Uses a command system based on a central `while` loop and `switch` statement.

 # Technologies Used:
 * C#